datarec/bankApp/README.md

-# simplebankapp
+# bankApp
-Simple banking app in C.
+banking app in C.